-During the years ended December 31, 2021 and 2020, the Organization received approximately \$104,000 and \$93,000, respectively, related to funds obtained under The Consolidated Appropriations Act (CAA) and The Coronavirus Aid, Relief, and Economic Security (Cares) Act.
+During the year ended December 31, 2021, the Organization received approximately \$104,000 related to funds obtained under The Consolidated Appropriations Act (CAA) and The Coronavirus Aid, Relief, and Economic Security (Cares) Act.
 The CAA and CARES Act included several tax opportunities, including expanded employee retention credits (ERC) and appropriated funds for the SBA Paycheck Protection Program (PPP).
 PPP loans are forgivable if certain qualifications are met and any unforgivable portion will convert to a 1% note payable, to be repaid over two years.
-The conditions of these government grants were met during the years ended December 31, 2021 and 2020 because the Organization used the proceeds for purposes consistent with the PPP requirements.
-The amounts have been included in other income on the statements of activities for the years ended December 31, 2021 and 2020 totaling approximately \$104,000 and \$93,000, respectively.
-The organization has also filed for ERC totaling approximately \$66,000 and has recorded a receivable related to this estimated amount.
+The conditions of these government grants were met during the year ended December 31, 2021 because the Organization used the proceeds for purposes consistent with the PPP requirements.
+The amounts have been included in other income on the statements of activities for the year ended December 31, 2021 totaling approximately \$104,000.
+The organization has also filed for ERC totaling approximately \$66,000 and has recorded a receivable related to this estimated amount at December 31, 2022 and 2021 and has received a small portion during the year ended December 31, 2022.